 A car accident can be an inconvenience at best and a terrifying incident at worst.
 Even worse than getting in a car accident is getting in an accident with an uninsured motorist.
-An uninsured motorist has no insurance and cannot easily compensate you.
-Here’s what happens to an uninsured motorist in an accident and what you can do to pursue compensation.
+An uninsured motorist has no insurance and may not be able to easily compensate you.
+Here’s what generally happens to an uninsured motorist in an accident and what you can do to pursue compensation.

 Missouri Driver Coverage Laws

 Generally, after a St. Louis car accident, insurance companies and police try to determine who was at fault for the accident.
 If the other driver were determined to be at fault, their insurance would have to pay damages to the other driver.
 Those damages could include medical bills, the costs to repair the vehicles, lost of wages, and more.